-We are often asked what our golden rules are for surgeons faced with patient complaints.
+We are often asked what our golden rules are for surgeons and doctors faced with patient complaints.
 Here they are!

 Do inform your medical indemnity insurers immediately, even if you think the complaint is unmeritorious or trivial.
 Our members have access to a 24/7 notification and medico-legal helpline, so there is always someone to assist with getting the necessary information to insurers straight away.
 Then keep insurers updated on any developments and seek guidance on any proposed responses to the patient, especially written ones.